clarkbw/loopback-ds-timestamp-mixin/README.md

 This module is designed for the [Strongloop Loopback](https://github.com/strongloop/loopback) framework.
 It adds `createdAt` and `updatedAt` attributes to any Model.

-`createdAt` will be set to the current Date the first time an object is saved.
+`createdAt` will be set to the current Date the by using the default property of the attribute.

-`updatedAt` will be set for every update of an object through static bulk or instance methods.
+`updatedAt` will be set for every update of an object through bulk `updateAll` or instance `model.save` methods.

-This module uses the `before save` [Operation Hook](http://docs.strongloop.com/display/public/LB/Operation+hooks#Operationhooks-beforesave) which is relatively new to the loopback framework so make sure you've updated your loopback module.
+This module is implemented with the `before save` [Operation Hook](http://docs.strongloop.com/display/public/LB/Operation+hooks#Operationhooks-beforesave) which is relatively new to the loopback framework so make sure you've updated your loopback-datasource-juggler module.

 INSTALL
 =============